DXHeroes/knowledge-base-content/practices/tech_lead.md

 slug: tech-lead
 stages:
   - building_team
-short_description: A tech lead is an experienced developer who ensures that team members follow major technical decision.
+short_description: A Tech Lead is an experienced developer who ensures that team members follow major technical decision.
 It should be a person with a desire to learn and share new concepts and technologies.
 tags:
   - roles
   - team
   - leader
   - manager
   - management
+  - team roles
 keywords:
   - technology
   - developer